 "During the last 10 weeks, VA national cemeteries have continued performing our essential mission — to inter veterans and eligible family members,” said VA Secretary Robert Wilkie in a statement.
 “We believe we have a robust set of measures in place that will allow us to conduct committal and memorial services while protecting the health and safety of veterans, their families and our team members who serve them.”

-The VA said it will contact families who were unable to hold services because of the pandemic and arrange for memorial services for their loved ones beginning in July.
-While military cemeteries remained open for interments and visitation during the pandemic, other services were temporarily suspended to meet safety and health guidelines.
+The VA said it contacted families who were unable to hold services because of the pandemic to arrange for memorial services for their loved ones beginning in July.
+While military cemeteries remained open for interments and visitations during the pandemic, other services were temporarily suspended to meet safety and health guidelines.